Speaker of the Parliament of Finland

 The speaker of the Parliament of Finland (Finnish eduskunnan puhemies, Swedish riksdagens talman), along with two deputy speakers, is elected by Parliament during the first plenary session each year.
 Speakers are chosen for a year at a time.
 In addition to their preparing the work in plenary sessions the speakers also play a key role in Parliament's international co-operation, which includes visits by speakers and international delegations as well as participation in numerous interparliamentary organisations.

 The speaker and two deputy speakers are elected by parliament from among its members by secret ballot.
 After the election the speaker and deputy speakers each make the following solemn affirmation before Parliament:

 "I, ..., affirm that in my office as speaker I will to the best of my ability defend the rights of the people, parliament and the government of Finland according to the Constitution."

 Formally, the speaker ranks second in the protocol, after the president of Finland and before the prime minister of Finland.
 The speaker is the chairman of the parliament, who grants the floor for speeches and replies, makes voting proposals and decides on the final order of business.
 An interim speaker is elected for the duration of government formation talks.
 The speaker's duties are defined in the Constitution of Finland and the parliament's rules of procedure.

 The title puhemies or talman has, both in Finnish and Swedish, the literal meaning 'spokesman', which has caused mild controversies in terms of sexism in language.
 However, according to official language authorities, the title is not easy to change to a more gender-neutral alternative due to its "strong connection to the institution and history of the Parliament".

 If there is a tie in the Speaker's Council the speaker is given a tie-breaking vote.

+Political conventions

+Election conventions

+The speaker as well as deputy speakers are elected in a secret ballot vote where they must receive a majority of the vote.
+By convention the position of speaker is held by a senior member of parliament from the second largest party in government.
+The position of first deputy speaker traditionally goes to a senior parliamentarian from the largest party in government.
+The role of second deputy speaker traditionally belongs to a member of the largest party in parliament that did not receive the speakership or first deputy speakership.